ReDI-School/intermediate-java/files-input-and-output/index.md

 Be careful using these methods since you lose control over the underlying resources or risk reading a huge file into memory which can lead to the application running out of memory and crashing.

-_Please use the above methods only if necessary for the homework exercise._
+_Please use the above methods only if necessary for the assignment exercise._

 ## Exercises